 Jack White Albums Ranked Worst to Best

 After climbing out of Detroit's underground garage scene in the late '90s as one-half of the blues and punk-inspired White Stripes, White wasted little time in establishing himself as one of the freshest voices in rock by respectfully evoking the past.
-Over the course of six albums, he and Meg White could do nearly no wrong, evolving from a minimalist, guitar-driven duo into arena rockers with a distinctly avant-garde approach.
-In the meantime, White released two albums with each of his side-projects (the Raconteurs and the Dead Weather), shifted his aesthetic and life to Nashville and has released three solo albums entirely on his own (well, with lots of presumably well-compensated backing musicians).
+Throughout six albums, he and Meg White could do nearly no wrong, evolving from a minimalist, guitar-driven duo into arena rockers with a distinctly avant-garde approach.

 White’s output, however, has not been exclusively contained to the duo he formed with his ex-wife turned “sister.”
 In 2005, White founded the Raconteurs alongside Brendan Benson and Greenhorns members Patrick Keeler and Jack Lawrence.
 The group released their debut album, Broken Boy Soldiers, in 2006, and has reconvened over the years since to release more material.